Salem University: Athletics

 Salem competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, soccer, swimming, tennis, wrestling, water polo; while women's sports basketball, soccer, softball, swimming, volleyball, tennis, and water polo.
+They also are set to launch a 15th sport, women's rugby in 2026-2027.

 Conference membership

 Salem competed as original members of the WVIAC beginning in 1924–25, and remained a member through 2009–10 (including through that conference's transition from NAIA to NCAA Division II in 1995-1996).
 The WVIAC folded shortly thereafter in 2013.
 The majority of the former WVIAC joined the Mountain East Conference, which had its first season of competition in 2013.

 Salem is one of four West Virginia schools that joined the G-MAC in July 2013.
 The other three schools were former WVIAC colleagues of Salem that had been cast adrift in the breakup of the WVIAC.
 Salem left the G-MAC at the end of the 2015–16 season.
 According to an official statement issued by the G-MAC: “Salem International will be conducting a final year of (G-MAC) affiliation in 2015-2016.

 The institution has been exploring alternate Division II conference membership options beginning with the 2016–17 season.”
 As of the 2023–24 school year, Salem remains an independent NCAA Division II institution with no conference affiliation in most sports, with the exception being men's and women's water polo that compete in the Western Water Polo Association.

+In March 2026, Salem was announced as an associate member of the Mountain East conference for men's soccer.

-However, Salem University and the Mountain East Conference reached a non-conference scheduling agreement for men's and women's basketball, men's and women's soccer, volleyball, baseball, and softball beginning in August 2023 in the wake of the sudden closure of then Mountain East member Alderson Broaddus University.
-The agreement was renewed in the wake of another MEC member closure, Notre Dame College, in the spring of 2024.
-The agreement appears intact for the 2025-2026 year, but the future of the relationship has not been made public.
+Additionally, Salem University and the Mountain East Conference had maintained various non-conference scheduling agreements for men's and women's basketball, men's and women's soccer, volleyball, baseball, and softball beginning in August 2023 in the wake of the sudden closure of then Mountain East member Alderson Broaddus University.
+Agreements were renewed in the wake of another MEC member closure, Notre Dame College in the spring of 2024.
+The scheduling agreement ended with the 2025-2026 school year, but the associate membership status in the MEC for men's soccer, men's wrestling, and both the men's and women's swimming programs is still active going into 2026-2027.
+The Peach Belt Conference also includes Salem as an associate member for women's volleyball.